Contact Us for a Free Consultation (818) 781-1570

 What Type of Behavior is Prohibited Under 18 U.S.C. § 201?

-Under this statute, a “public official” is described as any employee, officer, or an agent of the United States government who is acting in their official capacity.
+Under this statute, a “public official” is described as any employee, officer, or agent of the United States government who is acting in their official capacity.
 This also includes a juror in a federal criminal case.

 The term “corrupt” in the context of bribery means the act was intentional for an unlawful purpose.
 The term “official capacity” means a decision or action on a cause or proceeding that could be brought before a public official in their official capacity.

 Illegal gratuity to a public official is described under 18 U.S.C. § 201(c)(1)(A).
-It states anyone could be guilty of providing illegal gratuity to a public official if they directly or indirectly give, or offer anything of value to a public official acting in their official capacity.
+It states anyone could be guilty of providing illegal gratuity to a public official if they directly or indirectly give or offer anything of value to a public official acting in their official capacity.

-Under this statue, a “bank officer” is an employee, agent, director, or other related position within a financial institution.
+Under this statute, a “bank officer” is an employee, agent, director, or other related position within a financial institution.
 The related crime, 18 U.S. Code § 220 Eliminating Kickbacks in Recovery Act, prohibits accepting or paying kickbacks for referrals.

 Federal Conspiracy – 18 U.S.C. § 371